sarthakkhandelwal7/AI-Call-Assistant/README.md

 # AI Secretary

-An intelligent call screening system inspired by Donna from the TV show Suits.
+An intelligent call screening system.
 This AI secretary uses natural language processing to screen calls, manage schedules, and make intelligent decisions about call handling.

 ## Features

 -   🎙️ Real-time call screening using OpenAI's Realtime API
 -   📅 Google Calendar integration for schedule awareness
 -   📞 Smart call handling (transfer, schedule, or end calls)
--   💬 Natural conversation with Donna's personality
+-   💬 Natural conversation with personality you want your assistant to be
 -   📱 SMS scheduling link integration
 -   🔄 Real-time audio streaming and processing